bilgino/angularforddd/README.md

 @TODO [text]
 @TODO [image]

-**» Model declarations **<br/>
+**» Model declarations in TypeScript**<br/>

 @TODO [text]
 @TODO [image]

 ## Services

 Singleton services are important artifacts in Angular applications.
-Most of the functionality that doesn't belong to UI components is placed in services!
+Most of the functionality that doesn't belong in UI components is developed in services!
 We will taxonomize the code base in favor of Domain-Driven Design, which embraces application-, domain- and infrastructure services.
 We will introduce the repository pattern in favor of domain state management services.

 Following guidelines can help to facilitate scope and lifetime of providers: